 -

 The induced M2 macrophages were transfected with the normal control (NC) mimic or miR-34c-3p mimic using Lipofectamine 2000 (Invitrogen, Carlsbad, CA, USA), following the manufacturer’s protocol.
-The transfected cells were harvested after 48 to 72 h.
+The transfected cells were harvested after 48 h to 72 h.

 -